-The beaches in Goa get their fair share of visits from sun-thirsty holidaymakers looking to escape the heat with a cooling breeze from the Arabian Sea.
+A cooling breeze from the Arabian Sea might be just what you need when basking under the Indian sun on the gorgeous beaches in Goa.
 The beaches are also where you’ll find a number of beach bars, clubs and parties, not to mention watersports and hotels that put you right in the thick of the action.

 Goa isn’t your average nightlife spot, and we aren’t just saying that.
 We can think of few places with as varied an after-hours selection as the all-night parties and neon-lit clubs found in Goa.
 A former hippy haven, its peace-and-love roots are still going strong with laid-back beach parties that extend well into the night.

 You’ll have your pick of easy-going cocktail bars but the real fun is in big time clubs like the jaw-droppingly massive Club Cubana in Arpora where, after you’ve paid the entrance fee, it’s free drinks for the night and access to the pool.

 Baga Beach has its own strip of clubs where DJ sets and young party-goers reign supreme, while Candolim is home to SinQ, a party paradise with a pool, lounge, nightclub and microbrewery all to its name.
 Holidays in Goa are certainly the underdog when it comes to party holidays but once you’ve been, nothing else will quite compare.